IngZelaya/git-hands-on/README.md

-# Mi Primer Proyecto Git
+# Mi Primer Proyecto Git🎯
 What does this do?
 ![image](https://github.com/IngZelaya/git-hands-on/assets/169614628/973d579b-12ac-466f-b88f-1a1703b2ffc9)